thatlarrypearson/telemetry-obd/README.md

                         Default is off.
   --output_file_name_counter
-                        Base output file name on counter not timestamps --shared_dictionary_name SHARED_DICTIONARY_NAME
+                        Base output file name on counter not timestamps --verbose             Turn verbose output on.
-                        Enable shared memory/dictionary using this name --shared_dictionary_command_list SHARED_DICTIONARY_COMMAND_LIST
-                        Comma separated list of shared NMEA commands/sentences to be logged (no spaces), defaults to all.
-  --verbose             Turn verbose output on.
 Default is off.
   --version             Print version number and exit.
 $